bluesky/bluesky-cookbook/docs/explanations/document-storage.md

 The new approach involves:

-1. A database of metadata and pointers to data (e.g. references to filepaths and URIs)
+1. A database of metadata and pointers to data (e.g. filepaths and URIs)
 2. A database of tabular data, ingested from Bluesky Event documents

 For both databases (1) and (2), we propose to begin by supporting PostgreSQL